tabvn/nodejs-reactjs-chatapp/deployment-to-digitalocean-hosting.md

   ```
   sudo apt-get install nginx
   ```
-* Start Nginx:  open your ip address ex: http://123.456.789 you should see "Welcome to nginx!", all Nginx config in our cloud is in /etc/nginx/nginx.conf
+* Start Nginx: open your IP-address, for example: http://123.456.789.
+You should see "Welcome to nginx!".
+All the Nginx configurations is in our cloud at the location /etc/nginx/nginx.conf
   ```
   nginx
   ```
 * Stop Nginx
    ```
    nginx -s stop
    ```
 * Reload Nginx
   ```
   nginx -s reload
   ```
-* Close your CLoud command line by ``` exit ``` or cloud command line tab in terminal
+* Close your Cloud command line by ``` exit ``` or cloud command line tab in terminal

 ## Time to Deployment

-* Download the chat app project at https://github.com/tabvn/nodejs-reactjs-chatapp , You can download the zip file and extract it on your own computer , or user fllow command
+* Download the chat app project at https://github.com/tabvn/nodejs-reactjs-chatapp.
   ```
   git clone https://github.com/tabvn/nodejs-reactjs-chatapp.git chatApp
   ```